 Research and publications are of primary interest to people working in the Center for Sikh and Punjab Studies.
-The Journal of Punjab Studies publishes the latest research in the area and over the past years several books and doctoral dissertations have been completed.

-In addition, our current and past graduate students' writings have appeared in a variety of periodicals, ranging from The Tribune (English daily newspaper with the largest circulation in Punjab) to the Journal of Punjab Studies.
+Additionally, our current and past graduate students' writings have appeared in a variety of periodicals, ranging from The Tribune (English daily newspaper with the largest circulation in Punjab) to the Journal of Punjab Studies.
 Several students contributed articles in a special issue on the Sikhs in Faces: People, Places, and Cultures (Peterborough, NH, Cobblestone, 2000), a popular educational magazine used in North American schools.
 Our past students have also contributed significantly to the writing of the text book An Introduction to Punjabi.

 Translation of Classical Sikh Texts